cyosp/CYTHS/hardware/sensor/README.md

 Reprogram microcontroller could be hard due to its deep sleep mode.

-In that case you must try several times to burn bootloader.
+In that case you must try several times and you will succeed to re-upload a new version.

-When you have succeeded you can re-upload a new version.
+If needed, try to reburn bootloader until successful.